-In order to qualify for this benefit, a student must complete a Course Add/Drop form, accompanied by medical documentation, signed by a doctor and attesting to an inability to complete classes due to health problems.
-Submit these two items to the Admissions and Registration Office with a completed medical withdrawal form.
+In order to qualify for this benefit, a student must submit a complete a Course Add/Drop form accompanied by medical documentation signed by a doctor and attesting to an inability to complete classes due to health problems.
+Submit these two items to the Admissions and Registration Office with a completed Medical Withdrawal form.
 The Medical Withdrawal form is only available at the Admissions and Registration Office.

 Interactive Television (ITV) Courses

-Fully online courses have no requirement for coming to campus or meeting face-to-face with instructors and take place completely online.
+Online courses have no requirement for coming to campus or meeting face-to-face with instructors.
 However, online courses are not self-paced.
 Students are responsible for accessing their courses promptly and for meeting course due dates and deadlines.
-These courses will have section numbers in the 80’s in semester schedules.
+These courses are assigned section numbers in the 80s in semester schedules.

-For complete information regarding online courses at FVCC, including how to access your courses once you have registered, please visit “Online Resources” on the FVCC website at www.fvcc.edu/online-education.
+For complete information regarding online courses at FVCC, including how to access your courses once you have registered, visit the FVCC website at fvcc.edu/online-education.

-Credits through independent study are available to allow students to study in subject areas outside existing courses.
+Independent study credits are available to allow students to study subject areas outside existing courses.

-A $40 late registration fee will be assessed to students registering for an independent study course after the second week of the semester or after the start of the course, whichever is later.
+A $40 late registration fee may be assessed to students registering for an independent study course after the third week of the semester or after the start of the course, whichever is later.